Advance Directives

 University of New Mexico Health Science Center, Institute for Ethics

 In the state of New Mexico, you are legally entitled to state your preferences for treatment in advance in case a time comes when you are no longer able to make those decisions for yourself.
 You also have a right to choose a person to make those decisions for you.
 If you do not appoint someone, the law provides that an appropriate relative or friend in a special relationship with you can make health care decisions on your behalf.
-Click here for Advance Directive form.
+Click here for an Advance Directive form.

 My End-of-Life Decisions: An Advance Planning Guide and Toolkit

-Learn more at Compassion and Choices free End of Life Planning Guide
+Learn more at Compassion and Choices free End of Life Planning Guide.

-Learn more at Five Wishes.
+Learn more at PREPARE for your care

 New Mexico Advance Directive

 Advance care planning is a process, not an event, and is planning for future care based on a person’s values, beliefs, preferences, and specific medical issues.
 An advance directive is the record of that process.
-It is both an umbrella term for defining and expressing how one wants to live and be treated and for state approved advance directive documents which allow you to specify those things and usually to appoint a person (healthcare durable power of attorney) to speak when you are unable to speak for yourself.

 University of New Mexico Health Science Center, Institute for Ethics